iamcapote/semantic_flow/docs/getting-started.md

 ## Persistence
 Current workflow auto-saves locally.
 Clearing session removes volatile state (provider selection, system message) but not the saved workflow unless you manually clear storage.

+> Note
+> AI provider keys are stored only in your browser session (encrypted).
+SSO (if enabled) is cookie-based and never stores your provider keys.

 ## When to Use Text → Workflow
 If you have a raw paragraph spec, feed it through the Text → Workflow feature (where available).
 It drafts an initial structure you refine manually.